rkight1/rog/README.md

 ## Why?

 Mainly to show off what I know to potential employers/clients.
-Also, the vast majority of the SSG's out there right now are kind of complicated and have *way* to may features.
+Also, the vast majority of the SSG's out there right now are kind of complicated and have *way* to many features.
 My program only has *two* dependencies.

 ## Setup